Osprey Aether AG 70

 Osprey has a strong reputation for building comfortable packs, and the Aether line is one of their best.
 To see how it performed, we loaded down the 70-liter model for a multi-day trip in Southern Utah.
-Despite the recent overhaul, the Aether’s core ingredients remain: a strong suspension, excellent comfort, and thoughtful organization.
-It’s far from a lightweight pack at over 5 pounds, but should be a top choice for comfort seekers and those who need a heavy hauler.
+All in all, we were impressed by its performance, including a strong suspension, excellent comfort, and thoughtful organization.
+It’s far from a lightweight pack at over 5 pounds but should be a top choice for comfort-seekers and those who need a heavy hauler.
 Below we break down the Aether AG’s carrying comfort, ventilation, organization, durability, fit and sizing, and more.
 To see how it stacks up, see our article on the best backpacking packs.

 We took the Osprey Aether AG 70 into Utah’s Canyon Country to an area with limited water availability, which meant we were hauling a number of reservoirs and bottles on our trip.
 The Aether handled the 50-pound load with surprising ease—we found the high-quality foam in the hipbelt and shoulder straps hit that just-right combination of comfort and support.
 Backpackers that like to keep weight down won’t need this luxurious of a pack, but we certainly appreciated the extra cushion on this occasion.